hfiref0x/UACME/README.md

 * Account without administrative privileges.

 # Malware usage
-* It is currently known that UACMe used by Adware/Multiplug (9) and by Win32/Dyre (3).
+* It is currently known that UACMe used by Adware/Multiplug (9), by Win32/Dyre (3), by Win32/Empercrypt (10 & 13).
 We do  not take any responsibility for this tool usage in the malicious purposes.
 It is free, open-source and provided AS-IS for everyone.

 # Build